 Half Moon Bay State Beach

-Four miles of broad, sandy beaches stretch out to welcome visitors to Half Moon Bay.
-This picturesque setting is ideal for sunbathing, fishing and picnicking.
-A campground provides accommodations for those who wish to visit longer.
+Half Moon Bay is ideal for sunbathing, picnics, surfing, fishing and also has a campground for those who wish to visit longer.

 The beach is located a half-mile west of Highway 1 on Kelly Avenue in Half Moon Bay.
 There are multiple parking and beach access points:

-- Francis Beach, at the end of Kelly Avenue in the City of Half Moon Bay.
+- Francis Beach is at the end of Kelly Avenue in the City of Half Moon Bay.

-- Venice Beach, at the end of Venice Boulevard off Highway 1.
+- Venice Beach is at the end of Venice Boulevard off Highway 1.

-- Dunes Beach, at the end of Young Avenue off Highway 1.
+- Dunes Beach is at the end of Young Avenue off Highway 1.

 - Roosevelt Beach connects to Half Moon Bay State Beach via a walking path.

 - Cowell Ranch Beach is south of the town of Half Moon Bay and is accessible via the Cowell-Purisma Coastal Trail.